bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2022/lightning-panel.md

 So you can open as many channels theoretically as there are Bitcoin transactions per day possible on the Bitcoin network.
 Of course, you then have to wonder about what will happen if channels closes, how much congestion do they put on the blockchain.

-## What are the estimated maximum channels that can be on lightning?
+## What are the estimated maximum channels that can be on Lightning?

 Jeremy Rubin: 00:07:36